Skip Navigation

 Kansas Housing Resources Corporation

-Type: Loan Guarantee
+Type: Guarantee of gap

 Eligible Grantees: Existing or prospective homeowners in rural Kansas counties under 10,000.